 However for now, I want to suggest that one of the best ways to be a writer today is quite simply ...

 Yes, that's right, especially when your strongest desire is to be a writer, simply don't try to be a writer!
 Focus on the job of writing instead.
 Why: when you're trying to project the appearance of something, are you fully focusing on the tasks in hand?
 Are you far more concious of how you may appear to others?
 Distractions, perceptions, distortions just get in the way.

 So how should you act?
 What should you do?

-Answer: on top of everything else you may think about during your creative expeditions, when you don't have to deal with any self-imposed pressure of trying to be "a writer", you can just relax and focus on your writing.
+Answer: on top of everything else you may think about during your creative expeditions, when you don't have to deal with any self-imposed pressure of trying to be "a writer", you can just relax, find your rhythm, and focus on your writing.

 When you're "centered" on your writing, you'll most likely create material that is worthy of your readers' attention, and then, hey presto: welcome to the club dear writer.

 So just be yourself: think about what you want to say, then say it - on paper, on-screen, or talk into a microphone, or make a video clip, or jump in deep and commit to all of those activities.

 Start from where you are, then just start writing

 You can edit and correct minor errors later